Orlando Water Quality at a Glance

 Why does Orlando use ozone treatment?

-Orlando utilities use ozone as the primary disinfectant, followed by chlorine for residual protection in the distribution system.
-This combination offers several advantages:
+OUC uses ozone as a primary treatment step at all seven water service plants, followed by chlorination for residual disinfection in the distribution system.
+This combination provides several advantages:

-• Superior disinfection: Ozone is more effective against pathogens including bacteria, viruses, and parasites like Cryptosporidium
+• Superior disinfection: Ozone is more effective against Cryptosporidium and other chlorine-resistant pathogens than chlorination alone

-• Enhanced treatment: Ozone oxidizes minerals and organic compounds, improving overall water quality
+• Enhanced water quality: Ozone oxidises minerals and organic compounds, improving overall clarity and quality before chlorination

 Are there water restrictions in Orlando?

-During severe drought or water supply emergencies, additional restrictions may be implemented by water management districts.
-Check utility websites or call 311 for current restrictions and conservation guidelines.
+During severe drought or water supply emergencies, additional restrictions may be imposed.
+Check utility websites or call 311 for current restrictions.
+OUC can also conduct a free water audit to identify savings at your property.

 Contaminants of Concern